Austin Riley Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers rank 20th in baseball in home runs given up (78 total, 1.2 per game).
+- Tigers pitchers combine to surrender 78 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Olson (0-1) starts for the Tigers, his second of the season.
+- The Tigers are sending Olson (0-1) to the mound to make his second start of the season.

-- In his most recent appearance -- in relief on Thursday -- the righty tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.
+- His most recent time out came out of the bullpen on Thursday when the right-hander tossed five innings against the Philadelphia Phillies, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.